What to do if you become unwell

 View Healthcare and local services available across West Yorkshire here.

-It’s important that you know how to get help if needed especially during the bank holidays or if you are travelling away from home.
+It’s important that you know how to get help if needed especially out of hours, during the bank holidays or if you are travelling away from home.

 Help you and your family stay well.
 Preparing in advance is a good idea.